-Sunday Dinner in the CAF 4:30pm - 6:30pm
+Saturday-Sunday Dinner 4:30pm - 6:30pm

 All meals are unlimited seconds.
 Only meal plan patrons or paying customers are allowed access to the dining facility.

 Meal plan costs are included in the On Campus living charge that covers room and board.
 Additional points may be purchased from our food services provider.